Tatosoma tipulata: Behaviour

 During the day the larva is sluggish, resting looped on the edge of a leaf.
 This behaviour along with its colouration helps the larvae to camouflage itself against the leaves of its food plant.
 Adults of this species are nocturnal and are sometimes attracted to light.
-Adults of this species have also been collected via sugar traps.
+Adults of this species have been collected with sugar traps as well as via a mercury vapour light trap.
 Adults are most frequently observed on the wing from September until March.
 During the day the adults rest on tree trunks and are camouflaged by moss growing on the same.